 conda-env-mod

-There are three simple steps to install and use python packages using conda-env-mod
+There are three simple steps to install and use packages using conda-env-mod

 :

-to install your Python package.
-Once the installation finishes, you can directly import
+to install your packages.
+Once the installation is complete, you can directly use them in your script.
+No need to runconda init

 .